Writing your next book starts at Protagonist Crafts

 Because of your protagonist’s final push, the big problem gets solved, even if it doesn’t work out the way they thought.
 Even if your protagonist doesn’t get what they wanted, they’ll get what they need.
 During the last quarter of your story, the loose ends get tied, the remaining set-ups pay off and the storyline winds down.

 Remember, you can’t pull a solution out of nothing.
-Just like the problems that preceeded it, your need to set up the solution the right way.
+Just like the problems that preceeded it, you need to have set up the solution the right way.
 Maybe your protagonist learned a new skill earlier in the story, maybe they’ve learned to trust themselves or maybe a mistake they made taught them something important.
-Whatever the solution to the big problem is, your protagonist needs to have learned it somehow.
+Whatever the solution to the big problem is, your protagonist needs to have learned it somehow, preferably through experience.

 Because of the big problem and how it has been dealt with, things will never be the same again.
-Your hero has also changed after the crisis they suffered because of the big problem.
-Things have fundamentally changed and there is a new normal, and we get a glimpse of what life looks like for your protagonist after the events of your story.
+Your hero has also changed after the crisis they suffered.
+There is a new normal, and we get a glimpse of what life looks like for your protagonist after the events of your story.

 If you want to write an epilogue, it would come after your final glimpse of the new normal.